 "It was you.
 It was you all along."

 It was about setting our minds free, letting the sound of wind brushed through the edge of your imagination.
 We all seemed to be happy, but inside, in fact, peace never came.

 The Gucci Creative Team

 The third section was a three-sided screen room, displaying photos in the magazine and more Michele's inspirations.
-With experimental music playing, the video took it to a whole new level.
+With experimental music playing, the video took the exhibition to the climax.
 It was the finale of this <Blind For Love> exhibition, whispering that all good things come to an end eventually.

 Yes, I went to the exhibition twice.
 I was so fascinated that all I wanted was to know more about him.
 It was magical.
 I could find no other places like this in Taipei.
-No one ever told me to see these art pieces in any certain ways, but I always found something relatable in each photography personally.
+There are no certain ways to understand these art pieces, but I always found something relatable in each work personally.
 Perhaps, that was the reason I didn't want to leave.

 I was blind for love, too.